 Suddenly, we reached a horrible patch of stinging nettles and a clearing.
 Our route had led us to wide farmlands, with fields that seemed to glow under the August sun.
 We trekked across them, slowly climbing up towards the village.
 I stepped in cowpat because I wasn’t paying attention to my steps.
 The surroundings were far more beautiful.

 After our last ramble of the week, we were starving, but realised we had time to watch a Premier League match.
 Lo and Behold, The Forester Arms had a TV and served lunch, so we sat down for a three course carvery!
 I cannot praise the standard of food any higher.
 It was so good that I couldn’t bring myself to have a dessert, and that never happens

 We then went for a post lunch nap and an evening walk down to Linton falls, our final waterfall of the week.
 It’s not particularly magnificent, but boy does that water flow fast!
 The noise is loud and the air is fresh, so I quite enjoyed standing on the riverbank in the evening sunshine.

 In the spur of the moment, we decided to walk up to the bridge we’d seen earlier, and there discovered the hydroelectric plant.
-I love little hidden landmarks and something about industry is really interesting, so I was in my element looking at the slightly worn building, and watching water tumble down the steps.
+I love little hidden landmarks and something about industry is really interesting.
+I was in my element looking at the slightly worn building, and watching water tumble down the steps.

 Slowly, we strolled back to Grassington House, reminiscing on the best and worst moments of the week.
 Then, we climbed into bed and slept for what felt like a year.